vimalkovath/grabtest/README.md

-# got irst prize on grbathone
+# got irst prize on grabathon

 # grabathone-2019-dec
 face pay app with react and ionic ,